 \

-To further investigate the effect of different numbers about retained samples on the model, we conduct experiments by using 5-way-5-shot and 10-way-10-shot inputs in IFSED-K to retain zero samples, one sample and two samples, respectively.
-This experiment still uses the statistical method described above, where the average of the current round and the previously rounds is calculated to show the model ability in different rounds.
-As shown in Figure \ref{fig:5-way-5-shot} and Figure \ref{fig:10-way-10-shot}, the more number of samples retained in training, the better remember ability the previous classes, whether the input is 5-way-5-shot or 10-way-10-shot.
-The difference between retaining one sample and not retaining samples is very obvious.
-The memory effect for the previous classes is substantially improved after retaining samples compared to not retaining samples.
-This further proves the effectiveness of introducing sample retention in this model.
+We conducted experiments using 5-way-5-shot and 10-way-10-shot in IFSED-K to retain zero, one, and two samples, still using the method described above, calculating the average of the current and previous rounds to show the model's ability in different rounds.
+As shown in Fig. \ref{fig:5-way-5-shot} and \ref{fig:10-way-10-shot}, the more samples retained in training, the better the performance in detecting the previous classes.
+The difference between retaining one sample and not retaining samples is obvious, as the memory effect of classes is substantially improved, further demonstrating the effectiveness of introducing sample retention in this model.